How Do Bees Fly?

 However, thanks to experts who have brought the myth to a close — we do know how bees can fly.
 They were able to determine the flight mechanisms of honey bees by utilizing high-speed digital photography and electronic model design of a bee wing.

-By using 6000 fps (frames per second) technology, they observed that a bee is able to lift its stocky body by beating their wings at an impressive rate of up to 240 times per second — using very swift back-and-forth motions.
+By using 6000 fps (frames per second) technology, they observed that a bee is able to lift its stocky body by beating its wings at an impressive rate of up to 240 times per second — using very swift back-and-forth motions.

 The reason bees can flap their wings so rapidly is that they have powerful muscles that squeeze their thorax in the up-and-down direction as well as left-and-right.
 It comes as naturally to them as breathing for humans and is considered to be one of the most exotic flight mechanisms used by an insect.